 In performing its analyses, Sandler O'Neill also made numerous assumptions with respect to industry performance, business and economic conditions and various other matters, many of which cannot be predicted and are beyond the control of Provident, M&T and Sandler O'Neill.
 The analyses performed by Sandler O'Neill are not necessarily indicative of actual values or future results, which may be significantly more or less favorable than suggested by such analyses.
 Sandler O'Neill prepared its analyses solely for purposes of rendering its opinion and provided such analyses to Provident's Board of Directors at its December 17, 2008 meeting.
 Estimates on the values of companies do not purport to be appraisals or necessarily reflect the prices at which companies or their securities may actually be sold.
 Such estimates are inherently subject to uncertainty and actual values may be materially different.
-Accordingly, Sandler O'Neill's nanlyses do not necessarily reflect the value of Provident's common stock or M&T's common stock or the prices at which Provident's or M&T's common stock may be sold at any time.
-Sandler O'Neill's fairness opinion was approved by Sandler O'Neill's fairness opinion committee.
-Sandler O'Neill expresses no opinion as to the fairness of the amount or nature of the stockholders of Provident.
-Sandler O'Neill also expresses no opinion as to the fairness of the arger by any other stockholders of Provident.
-Sandler O'Neill also expresses no opinion as to the fairness.
+Accordingly, Sandler O'Neill's analyses do not necessarily reflect the value of Provident's common stock or M&T's common stock or the prices at which Provident's or M&T's common stock may be sold at any time.
+Sandler O'Neill's fairness opinion was approved by Sandler O'Neill's fairness opinion to be received in the merger by Provident's officers, directors or employees, or any class of such persons, relative to the compensation to be received in the merger by any other stockholders of Provident.
+Sandler O'Neill also expresses no opinion as to the fairness of the exchange ratio to or the effects of the merger on holders of Provident preferred shares.